 Perennial bull Tom Lee says he's not convinced low bond yields are flashing a bearish signal.

 Jeffrey Saut, Raymond James, and Rebecca Patterson, Bessemer Trust, share their outlook on the markets.
 The markets are transitioning from an interest rate driven market to an earnings-driven market, says Saut.

-Among the events that happened on this day in history, in 1951 the United Nations moves its headquarters to New York City.
+Among the events that happened on this day in history, in 2002, U.S. Airways Group files for bankruptcy.

 Get the best of CNBC in your inbox

 Joe Kernen is co-anchor of "Squawk Box," CNBC's signature morning program.